-Back in 2009, Nicola Hudson became the first apprentice to receive support from Realise.
-Here she talks about her full-circle journey and the impact Realise has had on her career.
+Back in 2009, Nicola Hudson became the first apprentice to receive support from Realise charity.
+Here she talks about her full-circle journey and the impact Realise charity has had on her career.

 I started PM Training in 2009 and I was actually part of the first Officeworks group.
 We spent 6 weeks on a training programme to help us gain skills.
 I got to grips with making telephone calls, becoming more confident and competent using computer software and more office related roles.
 It was a great taster into the world of work and what a business admin role could be like.